 MMSD Grading and Adjusted Graduation Requirements

 The recent shift in our grading and graduation requirements should not impact your path to a career.
 Your transcript will indicate this adjustment by stating "Second Semester COVID 19.
 Pass/No Pass grading in place".
 If a third party organization (like an employer) requires you to submit your GPA from Spring 2020, MMSD will support you with this.

 If you are currently working toward earning Work Based Learning Credit, we have a few updates for you.
-In order to receive credit you must do the following (these requirements are only approved through September 30, 2020:
+In order to receive credit you must do the following:

 Complete 60% of your check-ins with the Experiential Learning Liaison at your school or complete a final assignment.

 Request a final evaluation and hours verification from your employer

 Below are the hours required to work to achieve MMSD high school credit during the COVID-19 pandemic.

 23-44 Hours = .25 Credits